madelonhulsebos/ComputerVision/README.md

 ### Instructions to execute system

 1. Clone this repository
-2. Run the Main.py file (input images automatically imported)
+2. Run the `Main.py` file (input images automatically imported)
-3. Resulting classifications can be found in the root folder
+3. Resulting classifications can be found in the `results.txt` file in the root (while running we also print progress updates in the console)

+In `results.txt`, each line contains the predicted text for the license plate in the corresponding image (i.e. the first line contains the prediction of image_0001.jpg).
+The images that we test on are located in the `datasets/cars_markus` directory.
+For the correct labels of each license plate in these images, please see the `labels.txt` file (which follows the same structure).
+Here we used "IRREGULAR" to denote a license plate that was in some way ill-suited for our classification task (because part of the plate was obscured, or because it contained highly irregular license plates such as "NEW CENTURY").

 ### Overview of used packages and frameworks